“Nothing is so firmly believed as what we least know.” ~ Montaigne

 Consider astrology.
 Why do people believe in it when it has been shown to be worthless?
 (If your destiny is determined by the star under which you are born, then all born under that star should have the same destiny.
 But they don’t.)
 Part of the reason people still accept it is that charlatans have found ways to make such nonsense seem plausible.
 They make horoscopes so vague that anyone can see themselves in their description.

 Or consider paranormal phenomena like ESP in all its varieties.
 Summarizing over a century of research, the National Research Council has concluded that there is no scientific justification whatsoever for believing in such things—not a single shred of evidence.
 Why then do people persist in believing?
 Research has shown that personal experience plays a large role in such beliefs.
-For example, a gambler attributes a winning streak to some special power rather than the random fluctuation we call luck.
+For example, a gambler attributes a winning streak to some special power rather than to statistical fluctuation (or what most call luck.)

 9. Lack of a Good Sense of Proportion

 The basic reason we have so many cognitive bugs has to do with our evolutionary history.
 Behavior guided by the intellect is a late evolutionary development compared to responses motivated by desires and emotions which affect the more primitive parts of the brain.
 (So you may fear flying rather than driving even though the former is much safer.
 Or you may fear dying from a foreign terrorist attack even though you are infinitely more likely to be killed by a fellow citizen.)
 Our primitive brains evolved in biological eras when almost nothing was known about cause and effect.
-Modern science is very recent.
+Modern science, the only cognitive authority in the world today, is very recent.

 1. This is a summary of Chapter 6 of, Logic and Contemporary Rhetoric: The Use of Reason in Everyday Life, a great college textbook out of which I have taught many times.)